Indian Medical Council Act

-Indian Medical Council Act, 1956 was an Indian legislation that provided for the constitution of the Medical Council of India (MCI).
+The Indian Medical Council Act, 1956 was an Indian legislation that provided for the constitution of the Medical Council of India (MCI).
 The Act was repealed on 25 September 2020 and the MCI was dissolved on the same date.
 Prior to its dissolution, the MCI regulated standards of medical education, permission to start colleges, courses or increase the number of seats, registration of doctors, standards of professional conduct of medical practitioners.
 The MCI was replaced by the Nation Medical Commission.

 Amendments

 Indian Medical Council (Amendment) Bill, 2016 was passed by Rajya Sabha on 1 August 2016 approving the applicability of the National Eligibility cum Entrance Test (NEET), an entrance exam for medical institutes in India.

 Repeal

 The National Medical Commission (NMC) came into force from September 25, 2020, repealing the nearly 64-year-old Indian Medical Council Act 1956 and also dissolving all its bodies such as Medical Council of India and Board of Governors in Supersession of the MCI.

 As a result, the much-awaited NMC will start to function effectively to bring reforms in the Indian medical education sector.
 The National Medical Commission Act 2019 was passed by both houses of Parliament.
-For the initial three year period of the NMC, Suresh Chandra Sharma, from the All India Institute of Medical Sciences, New Delhi, was appointed chairman, and Rakesh Kumar Vats, ex-Secretary General, Board of Governors - MCI, was appointed secretary.
+For the initial three-year period of the NMC, Suresh Chandra Sharma, from the All India Institute of Medical Sciences, New Delhi, was appointed chairman, and Rakesh Kumar Vats, ex-Secretary General, Board of Governors - MCI, was appointed secretary.

 The NMC is structured to have 10 ex-officio members and 22 part-time members appointed by the Central government.
 Members must declare their assets at the time of joining and departing the office, and must declare their professional and commercial engagement or involvement to ensure transparency.
 It has been further provided that chairperson/member on ceasing to hold office will not accept for a period of two years any employment in any capacity in a private medical institution whose matter has been dealt with them either directly or indirectly.

 The NMC will frame policies and co-ordinate the activities of four autonomous boards, which includes - (i) Under-Graduate Medical Education Board (UGMEB),(ii) Post-Graduate Medical Education Board (PGMEB), (iii) Medical Assessment and Rating Board, (iv) Ethics and Medical Registration Board.

 According to the Central government, the NMC Act is a progressive legislation which will reduce the burden on students, ensure probity in medical education, bring down costs of medical education, simplify procedures, help to enhance the number of medical seats in India, ensure quality education, and provide wider access to people for quality healthcare.